-We commit to working side by side with your leaders, associates, physicians, and clinicians to ensure caregivers are engaged participating in our User-Directed Strategic Sourcing process and sharing in the successes we accomplish together.
+We commit to working side-by-side with your leaders, associates, physicians, and clinicians to ensure caregivers are engaged participating in our User-Directed Integrated Solutions and sharing in the successes we accomplish together.

 Why Become a Participant of The Resource Group?

-- Access to the industry’s most competitive contract portfolio, including national Physician Preference Item (PPI) contracts, that covers 90% of non-payroll spend
+- Access to the industry’s most competitive contract portfolio that covers 90% of non-payroll spend, including national Physician Preference Item (PPI) contracts

 - Implementation of proven operations and logistics processes across resource and supply management to drive and maintain efficiencies